pydanny/daniel.feldroy.com/posts/2023-11-minimal-css-libraries.md

   - blog
 time_to_read: 1
 title: "Minimal CSS libraries"
-description: Minimal CSS frameworks do not use classes, rather modifying the look and feel of HTML components.
-That means that any CSS classes you do add pop out and are easy to discover and read.
+description: Minimal CSS frameworks do not use classes, rather modifying the look of HTML components.
+That means that any CSS classes added are easier to discover and read.

 ---

-Minimal CSS frameworks do not use classes, rather modifying the look and feel of HTML components.
-That means that any CSS classes you do add pop out and are easy to discover and read.
+Minimal CSS frameworks do not use classes, rather modifying the look of HTML components.
+That means that any CSS classes added are easier to discover and read.

 I'm someone who struggles with CSS and the custom CSS of this site combined with complex non-obvious HTML (example being `<ul>` and `<li>` for content sections) partially obscured by React components has been hard on me.
 I've wanted to make changes but kept running into walls when I wanted to do things like add dark mode.
 I tried bringing in heavy CSS frameworks, but having to fix/change hundreds of tags was not someting I wanted to do.